lishilin63/Text-Error-Detection-Correction/README.md

 Furthermore, we create this visualization to conclude the algorithm of selecting the best candidate.
 For each possible candidate, we have 4 lists corresponding to P(t|c), P(c), P(l|c), P(r|c) respectively that have exactly the same shape.
 We multiply the 4 lists with each of the element and the greatest score will be the one we chose for the error correction.
 ![image](https://github.com/TZstatsADS/Fall2018-Project4-sec1--section1-project4_group1/blob/master/figs/screen-4.PNG)

+In the evaluation part, we estimate the word-wise and character-wise recall and precision for MLE and ELE methods.
+The result shows that both correction methods perform better than original Tesseract with approximately 2% and 3% improvement respectively.
+Another advanced method called Good-Turing would perform better according to another paper refered by the author, and it is encouraged to evlauate GT method in the future.
 ![image](https://github.com/TZstatsADS/Fall2018-Project4-sec1--section1-project4_group1/blob/master/figs/screen-5.PNG)

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.